 A Centennial Celebration

 Leonard Bernstein — complicated, immensely talented, musician, composer, conductor, and teacher — made an indelible mark on late 20th century music with a wide range of compositions and inventive symphony programming.
-This November in Southborough, experience Bernstein masterpieces – selections from his extraordinary Mass, his landmark Broadway musical West Side Story, as well as selections from the little known 1950 adaptation of J.M.
-Barrie’s Peter Pan ("Take Care of This House"/"My House”), and “Make Our Garden Grow” from his well-known operetta Candide, based on the Voltaire novella.
+This November in Southborough, experience Bernstein masterpieces – selections from his extraordinary Mass, his landmark Broadway musical West Side Story, and “Make Our Garden Grow” from his well-known operetta Candide, based on the Voltaire novella.
+Also featured will be music from lessor known works – "My House" from a 1950 adaptation of J.M.
+Barrie’s Peter Pan and "Take Care of This House" from the 1976 Bernstein and Lerner Broadway musical, 1600 Pennsylvania Avenue.

 The November concert will also feature a 20-minute Choral Suite of West Side Story, including “Something's Coming”, “Tonight”, “Maria”, “One Hand, One Heart”, “I Feel Pretty”, “Cool”, “America”, and “Somewhere.”
 This impressive list of unforgettable songs is only part of the reason that West Side Story has made such a lasting impression.
 Musical theater audiences not only bonded with its music, but also with its consideration of the power of love to overcome class and racial prejudice.